Ashfield, New South Wales: Education

-Ashfield has three primary schools: Ashfield Public (on Liverpool Road), St Vincents (a Catholic school in Bland Street), and Yeo Park Infants (on Victoria Street at the southern extremity of the suburb).
-It also has three high schools: Ashfield Boys High School (next to Ashfield Public on Liverpool Road), Bethlehem College (a Catholic girls school in Bland Street), and De La Salle College (a Catholic boys school next to Bethlehem in Bland Street).
+Ashfield has three primary schools: Ashfield Public (on Liverpool Road), St Vincent's (a Catholic K–12 school in Bland Street), and Yeo Park Infants (on Victoria Street at the southern extremity of the suburb).
+It also has two high schools: Ashfield Boys High School (next to Ashfield Public on Liverpool Road) and St Vincent's College (a Catholic co-educational school in Bland Street formed as a result of a merger in 2023 of adjacent schools Bethlehem College and De La Salle College).

 Ashfield Public is the oldest of these having been established in 1876 after much lobbying from local residents.
-Prior to that there had been schools operating out of the Methodist, Anglican and Presbyterian churches and there had even be a public school operating briefly out of the Methodist church between 1862 and 1866 but it wasn't until 1876 that it became a permanent fixture.
-In 1907, two years of secondary school were added and the school became a Superior School but it wasn't until 1965 that Ashfield Boys High was formally established and separated from the primary school.
+Prior to that there had been schools operating out of the Methodist, Anglican and Presbyterian churches and there had even been a public school operating briefly out of the Methodist church between 1862 and 1866 but it wasn't until 1876 that it became a permanent fixture.
+In 1907, two years of secondary school were added and the school became a Superior School but it was not until 1965 that Ashfield Boys High was formally established and separated from the primary school.

 Bethlehem was the first high school in the area, established by the Sisters of Charity in 1881.
 It led to a Catholic primary school St Charles being established shortly after.
 When it burnt down in 1904, St Vincents became the replacement, taking on the name of the newly built church next door.
 The De La Salle school was established in 1915.

 The year after Bethlehem was established, an Anglican girls boarding school called Normanhurst School was started in Bland Street.
-It moved to Orpington Street in 1888 and stayed there until 1941 when it closed down.
-It produced a number of notable students including Pamela Travers (author of Mary Poppins) and tennis champion Daphne Akhurst.
+It moved to Orpington Street in 1888 where it remained until closure in 1941.
+It produced notable students including Pamela Travers (author of Mary Poppins) and tennis champion Daphne Akhurst.
 There were a number of other private schools in the area during this period as well but none survived to the present day.

 Health

 There are no public hospitals in Ashfield although there are two private facilities.
 The Sydney Private Hospital on the corner of Victoria Street and Robert Street first opened in 1931 as the Masonic Hospital.
 It did at one point have an Accident and Emergency Unit, an Intensive Care Unit, and a Maternity Unit.
 All of these were closed down in 2000 when the hospital changed ownership.
 It now focuses on elective surgery.
-The Wesley Private Hospital in Frederick Street is a well established mental health facility.
+The Wesley Private Hospital in Frederick Street is a well-established mental health facility.

-The nearest public hospitals to Ashfield are Canterbury Hospital in Campsie and Royal Prince Alfred Hospital in Camperdown.

-There are a surprising number of residential aged care facilities in the suburb including stand alone services and services operated by larger organisations.
-Most are located in large buildings that were once rather grand domestic establishments with a small number of modern, purpose built faciilites.